tanakrit-d/Appium-Swipe-Actions/README.md

 This library is to provide a number gesture/interaction functions for Appium mobile automation.
 The gestures are platform agnostic, which allows the user to provide a WebElement - or locators for both Android and iOS in the same function call.

+*Note:* This documentation is for the upcoming v0.2.0 release.

 ## Available Functions

 ### Swipe Gestures